Sounders hit quarter pole on season after scoreless draw with Austin FC

 Seattle dominated possession for most of the opening half and created six shots.
 But often the final pass was misplaced and what looked like possible simple scores in the box for Ruidiaz or even slightly outside for Cristian Roldan fizzled into missed opportunities.

-Roldan had a powerful strike beam over the goal in the 22nd minute.
+Cristian had a powerful strike beam over the goal in the 22nd minute.
 He had a similar look in the 47th minute that found a similar fate.

 The Sounders are a point ahead of the New England Revolution for the Supporters’ Shield lead.
 Yet, the Sounders opened the season with decisive wins and finished with draws against Atlanta United last week and Austin on Sunday.